aurelia/aurelia/packages/router/tech-notes.md

 ## Entities

+### `RouterConfiguration` (`RouterConfiguration`)

+The router configuration is the "first contact" with the router.
+Its responsibilities are
+- include and activate routing
+- provide configuration api

 ### `Router` (`.router`)

-The router is the "main entry point" into routing.
+The router is the main entry point into routing.
 Its primary responsibilities are
-- provide configuration api
 - provide api for adding and finding endpoints (viewport and viewport scope)
 - provide api for connecting endpoint custom elements to endpoints
 - provide navigation/load api and inform the navigator about navigation/load instructions